 Combined direct and indirect ownership – This hybrid model sees a block of shares owned by a trust on behalf of employees, combined with some level of individual share ownership, perhaps using one or more of the various government-backed share plans available, which also attract tax reliefs.

-In order to become EO, a business must:
+In order to become EOT, a business must:

 - Be a trading company or the main company of a trading group.